Citadel of Fire

 Citadel of Fire is an adventure for fantasy role-playing games published by Judges Guild in 1978.

-Contents
+Plot summary

-Citadel of Fire is a scenario for high-level characters describing a five-level dungeon beneath a wizard's castle.
+Citadel of Fire is an adventure scenario intended for high-level player characters that takes place in a five-level dungeon located under the castle of a wizard.

-Citadel of Fire is an adventure in which the setting is the Wizard's Tower with 6 tower floors and an extensive 5-level dungeon.
-The rooms and other features are fully described and there is a short historical note to help the DM judge the best way to handle the scenario.
+Citadel of Fire is an adventure set in the Wizard's Tower consisting of 6 tower floors and a large 5-level dungeon.
+The adventure details each of the rooms and other features and includes a brief historical note to assist the Dungeon Master in determining how to run the scenario.

 Publication history

 Citadel of Fire was written by Marc Summerlott and Bob Bledsaw, and was published by Judges Guild in 1978 as a 32-page book.

-A listing of cumulative sales from 1981 shows that Citadel of Fire sold over 15,000 units.
+A cumulative sales listing shows that Citadel of Fire sold over 15,000 units by 1981.